-- OASIS Web Services Security [1] defines the basic mechanism for - 53 providing secure SOAP messaging.
-It describes how to use security - tokens to obtain message integrity, confidentiality and authentication - of the message sender.
-In order to establish the authenticity of any - 56 message sender, the recipient needs to "trust" the asserted - 57 credentials of the sender.
-The WS-SX TC will add additional - 58 primitives to enable the establishing and brokering of these trust - relationships between parties in a SOAP message exchange as - defined by the policy expressions associated with the SOAD - defined by the policy expressions associated with the SOAP - 61 endpoints.
+OASIS Web Services Security [1] defines the basic mechanism for providing secure SOAP messaging.
+It describes how to use security tokens to obtain message integrity, confidentiality and authentication of the message sender.
+In order to establish the authenticity of any message sender, the recipient needs to "trust" the asserted credentials of the sender.
+The WS-SX TC will add additional primitives to enable the establishing and brokering of these trust relationships between parties in a SOAP message exchange as defined by the policy expressions associated with the SOAP endpoints.

-- 63 The scope of this work is to develop extensions to OASIS Web - 64 Services Security [1] that facilitate "trusted" SOAP message - exchanges.
-This will be done by enabling the web services to - 66 participate in the establishment and brokering of trust relationships - by means of an exchange and issuance of the relevant security - tokens.
-In addition, some token and message validation may require - 69 the definition of specialized SOAP messages and header blocks. - 70 71 - This work will focus on: - 1.
-Describing a protocol for brokering trust on behalf of a requestor - by obtaining designated security tokens containing required claims - 74 from the trusted authorities. - 75 2.
-Describing a framework for interactions with trusted authorities - 76 known as security token services.
-This includes describing the - 77 request/response elements for interactions with a security token - service.
-This base framework for requesting and returning of security - 79 tokens should be usable for a variety of purposes related to security - token services.
+The scope of this work is to develop extensions to OASIS Web Services Security [1] that facilitate "trusted" SOAP message exchanges.
+This will be done by enabling the web services to participate in the establishment and brokering of trust relationships by means of an exchange and issuance of the relevant security tokens.
+In addition, some token and message validation may require the definition of specialized SOAP messages and header blocks.

+This work will focus on:

+- 1. Describing a protocol for brokering trust on behalf of a requestor by obtaining designated security tokens containing required claims from the trusted authorities. - 2.
+Describing a framework for interactions with trusted authorities known as security token services.
+This includes describing the request/response elements for interactions with a security token service.
+This base framework for requesting and returning of security tokens should be usable for a variety of purposes related to security token services.
 Web service trust bindings define how this